ELECTRONICS OF EMBEDDED SYSTEMS

 The course is divided into lectures and laboratory activities.

-The lectures will address issues related to the theoretical knowledge of embedded systems.
+The lectures will examine issues related to the theoretical knowledge of embedded systems.

-- development of dedicated digital circuits described using Verilog language
+- the development of dedicated circuits realized by Verilog hardware description language

-- writing of firmware code for microprocessor in C language
+- the writing of firmware code in C language for microprocessor

-- laboratory activities are aimed at the realization of a practical project
+- Lab activities are aimed at the implementation of a practical project

-- each project must be described by a written report
+- Each project must be described by a written relation

 Assessment methods and criteria

-The final exam consists of an oral exam.
+The final examination consists of an oral test.

-In this test they will be discussed and evaluated in depth:
+In this test will be discussed and evaluated in detail:

-1. knowledge of the theoretical topics studied in class
+1. The theoretical knowledge of the topics studied in class

-2. the project of a real SE designed and implemented by the student (alone or with a work group) during the course.
+2. The design of a real embedded system designed and implemented by the student (alone or with a group of work) during the course

-The final grade is given by the average of the two assessments.
+The final valuation depend on the average of the two partial valuations.

-The report must be delivered at least one week before the date of the oral exam.
+A report, with the description of the implemented project, must be submitted at the teacher at least one week before the date of the oral exam.

-Teaching material and further information can be found on the university portal dedicated to teaching: ELLY
+Teaching material and further information can be found in the official educational portal: ELLY